teddybear082/UGVR/README.md

 -Allow user to modify game (like UEVR) to change camera transform, reparent XR camera to a different game element, child nodes to controller locations

+## Use

+Not presently intended for regular users as this tool is in heavy development / testing, and the code may regularly break or change.
+For devs or testers, see instructions in Wiki.

 # CREDITS

 -Decacis for inventing a way to easily inject XR Origin into camera for Godot 4 3D games